-June is Adopt-A-Shelter-Cat Month, and just one more reason to show shelter cats some love.
-But this annual holiday takes on extra significance during the pandemic, which has left overcrowded U.S. shelters struggling to accommodate soaring intakes of animals with limited staff and funding.
+June is Adopt-A-Cat Month, and just one more reason to show rescued cats some love.
+But this annual holiday takes on extra significance during the pandemic, which has left overcrowded U.S. shelters struggling to accommodate animals with limited staff and funding.

 Article continues below